 The AIOps Market was valued at USD 13.51 billion in 2020 and is projected to be worth USD 40.91 billion by 2026.
-As this industry continues to expand and grow, especially with remote work environments and digitized business initiatives, IT leaders have to communicate AIOps benefits for the business to their leadership team, beyond its effects on the IT department.
+As this industry continues to expand, IT leaders have to communicate AIOps benefits for the business to leadership.

 Yet, this is easier said than done oftentimes.
 According to a Gartner report, in 2021 about 75% of AI projects will remain at the prototype level as experts and organizational functions cannot engage in a productive dialogue with leadership teams.

 In response, here are five ways that AIOps benefits and provides value to an entire organization – not just the IT department.
 And, yes, revenue accumulation is one of them.

 1. AIOps tools benefit collaboration across the enterprise

 Data silos are a common problem for many organizations and a source of inefficiency.
 A data silo collects and houses information for one group, and is not shared across the enterprise.

 When only certain groups within the organization have access to data, it slows processes down.
 Additionally, it doesn’t provide a full picture of an issue to all.
 This creates bottle-necking and could lead to misdiagnosed errors on a system.